crandylb/small/README.txt

 testnio
 This directory illustrates compiling and testing the Small programs IFORM and IREAD from pages 104 and 105 of thesis.

+SmallPocketGuide.odt and .pdf
+This quick reference guide contains a summary of Small and Mill, including character set, statements and declarations, procedures and functions, expressions and operators, and directives.
+Also Mill instructions and pseudo-operations.
+The .pdf form may be easier to print in landscape mode.

+to be continued...